flowerchecker/mushroom-id-examples/README.md

 See our **[documentation](https://github.com/flowerchecker/Mushroom-id-API/wiki)** for the full reference.

 ## Mushroom Identification 🍄
-Send us your images of fungi encoded in base64, and you will recieve a list of possible species suggestions with additional information.
+Send us your images of fungi encoded in base64, and you will receive a list of possible species suggestions with additional information.
 ```python
 import base64
 import requests